Molemoshi2/alx-system_engineering-devops/0x01-shell_permissions/README.md

 groups - prints all the groups the current user is part of.
-README.md sudo chown betty hello - changes the current owner of the file hello to user betty touch hello - creates an empty file hello chmod 100 hello - gives owner execute permission
+README.md sudo chown betty hello - changes the current owner of the file hello to user betty touch hello - creates an empty file hello chmod u+x hello - gives owner execute permission